kubevirt/user-guide/docs/virtual_machines/host-devices.md

 ## Preparation of mediated devices such as vGPU

-At this time, configuration of a Mediated device (mdev) should be done according to the vendor directions.
+In general, configuration of a Mediated devices (mdevs), such as vGPUs, should be done according to the vendor directions.
+KubeVirt can now facilitate the creation of the mediated devices / vGPUs on the cluster nodes.
+This assumes that the required vendor driver is already installed on the nodes.
+See the [Mediated devices and virtual GPUs](<../operations/mediated_devices_configuration.md>) to learn more about this functionality.

 Once the mdev is configured, KubeVirt will be able to discover and use it for device assignment.

 ## Listing permitted devices